 If you feel like a 36-handicapper standing on the first tee at Pebble Beach Golf Links when you walk into a wine shop, this is for you.

 Wine can be intimidating.
 There are more than 1,300 wine grape varietals in the world.
 Even if you just narrowed your focus to drinking wine in California, “You could drink California wine for the rest of your life and never try it all,” says Jeff Birkemeier, the Wine Manager of Stave Wine Cellar at Spanish Bay.

-So Birkemeier, along with Wendy Heilmann, the Director of Wine and Spirits at Pebble Beach Resorts, are launching a series of wine classes at Stave for your enjoyment and education.
+So Birkemeier, along with Wendy Heilmann, the Director of Wine and Spirits at Pebble Beach Resorts, have launched a series of wine classes at Stave for your enjoyment and education.
 Whether your palate is as basic as “white or red?” or you want to dive deeper into the wide world of wine, these classes have something for every taste bud.

 These tips are perfect to try out at a place like Stave, which offers a creative menu of more than 250 specialty bottles from all over the world, and pours 60 wines by the glass, plus four-to-six themed flights.
 “We give the wine list a big face-lift probably once a month,” says Birkemeier, who is always searching for new wines to add to the Stave collection.